SRinatR/Askim_candles/memory-bank/activeContext.md

 ## Date: 2024-07-30 (Simulated Date of Update)

 ## 1. Current Focus
-*   **Revert Admin Dark Theme (Again):** User expressed dissatisfaction with the "professional dark theme" (which they perceived as too "black").
-Reverting the `.dark` block in `globals.css` to the **corporate-color-derived dark theme**.
-This theme uses the corporate Dark Navy/Blue as its background.
-Light theme (main site & admin) retains corporate colors.
-*   Verifying all previous functionality after theme changes, particularly in the admin panel.
+*   **Implement Stock-Aware Quantity Logic:** Ensure cart operations and product additions respect available stock.
+Update toast notifications for stock-related scenarios.
+*   Verify that product displays (cards, detail page) correctly show "Out of Stock" messages and disable "Add to Cart" buttons when stock is zero.

 ## 2. Recent Changes (Leading to this state)
-*   **Professional Dark Theme Attempt:** Updated `globals.css` with a "standard, professional dark theme" (dark blues, grays).
-This was not well-received by the user ("too black").
-*   **Corporate Color Palette Application:** Updated `globals.css` with HSL values for the new corporate colors (Pink, Light Pink, Dark Navy/Blue, Light Blue) for both light and dark themes.
+*   **Admin Panel - Dark Theme Reversion (Corporate-derived):** The admin panel's dark theme in `globals.css` was reverted to use the corporate Dark Navy/Blue as its base, as per user preference over a more "standard professional black" theme.
+Hover effects adjusted.
 *   **Product Deactivation Feature & SKU/ID:** Implemented.
+Products can be marked inactive, hiding them from main site listings.
+SKU and Product ID are now part of the product data and admin UI.
-*   **Admin Panel - Dynamic Attributes Management (Categories, Materials, Scents):** Implemented full CRUD (simulated via `localStorage`) with edit functionality and warning modals for deleting/renaming in-use attributes.
+*   **Admin Panel - Dynamic Attributes Management (Categories, Materials, Scents):** Implemented full CRUD (add, edit, delete from `localStorage`, with initial seeding from mock data) with warning modals for deleting/renaming in-use attributes.
 Product forms updated to use these dynamic attributes in `Select` components.
+Attribute menu in sidebar now an accordion.
 *   **Admin Panel - Article Management with Images:**
     *   Admin section for creating, editing, and deleting articles (simulated via `localStorage`).
     *   Multilingual input for article titles and content (EN, RU, UZ via tabs).